humin11/node-caldav-server/README.md

 }
 ```

-Feel free to modify the config, then run the following command
+Feel free to modify the config

+### Deploy
+Run the following command

 ```
 npm install